jakimfett/gametome/README.md

         * Removing empty comments, and attaching children to parent
     * Not Handling:
         * spam detection
+* Implementing Game & News pages and comments (not rendering threaded yet)

 What still needs to be done:

-* Implementing Game & News pages and threaded comments
+* Threaded comments
-* Sanitized rich-text entry system
+* RichText, sanitized, entry system
 * Content rating system (to combat trolling)
 * Spam detection
 * Fulltext search (plan to use Haystack and Woosh)